gmetrixr/docs/gmetri-docs/docs/02-platform/02_create/elements/Video.md

 <!--* **Compatible with VR Headsets?**: Yes, Full Compatibility-->

 :::caution NOTE for iOS
 Videos will not auto-play on scene-load unless "Click to start" feature is enabled.
 This is because of an iOS restriction.
 You can enable "Click to start" from Publish (⚡) > Preferences.
-For more details head over [here](../../Publish/#properties-tab).
 :::

 ## Tutorial